ZhongminYao/CIS452-Project/README.md

 # CIS454-Project
-An android app developed with Andriod Studio and Firebase
+An web app developed with html and Firebase